 Blinding is always used to protect private key operations (there is no way to turn it off).
 Both base blinding and exponent blinding are used.

-Exponent blinding uses new values for each signature.
+Exponent blinding uses new values for each signature, with 64 bit masks.

 RSA signing uses the CRT optimization, which is much faster but vulnerable to trivial fault attacks [RsaFault] which can result in the key being entirely compromised.
 To protect against this (or any other computational error which would have the same effect as a fault attack in this case), after every private key operation the result is checked for consistency with the public key.
 This introduces only slight additional overhead and blocks most fault attacks; it is possible to use a second fault attack to bypass this verification, but such a double fault attack requires significantly more control on the part of an attacker than a BellCore style attack, which is possible if any error at all occurs during either modular exponentiation involved in the RSA signature operation.